James960714/James960714/README.md

 ### Hi there 👋

-🌱 I’m currently learning software development at Northcoders on their Dev. bootcamp.
+🌱 I’m currently learning software development at Northcoders on their Softare Engineering bootcamp.

 New to the world of coding and software development.
-I have worked on some free courses to start to build up my knowlegde.
-I have learn't some  of the basics in C, and quickly improving on my Javascript knowledge wih the help of the precourse materials given to me from Northcoders.
+I have completed free online courses and recently come to the end of the Northcoders Software Engineering bootcamp (Mar - Jun 2024).
+I have learn't some of the basics in C, but predominantly have experience in Javascript following the bootcamp.

 Looking forward to learning more 😀